In this section we cover what it means for technology to be interoperable using OpenURL link resolvers.

 My students often identify great problems to solve or are the source of great ideas.
 In a previous semester, one of my students in my electronic resource management class noticed that Zotero has a locate menu that uses OpenURL resolvers to look up items in a library.
 By default, Zotero uses WorldCat, but it can use a specific institution's OpenURL resolver.
 I had completely forgotten about this.
 When I investigated whether my institution was listed in the Zotero locate menu, I found that it was not nor was it listed on Zotero's page of OpenURL resolvers.

 At the time, I didn't know what my institution's exact OpenURL was, but I was able to figure it out by comparing the syntax and values from other Primo URLs listed on Zotero's page of OpenURL resolvers.
 By comparing these OpenURLs, I was able to derive my institution's specific OpenURL (base component plus institutional info), which is:

 I added that to Zotero, and it worked, and then I posted the OpenURL info to Zotero's forum, and they've added it to their OpenURL resolver page.
 If others are curious about how to add this info to Zotero, another library has created a video on this.
 The directions cover adding a specific OpenURL to Zotero and on how to use Zotero's Library Lookup functionality.

 I mentioned query strings above.
 Theses are a part of a URL that include instructions to query engines, database, or websites (like Wikipedia).
 The parameters (i.e., search terms) are part of a query string, too.
 It's also important to understand the base part of a URL (link) because the link in link resolver is the part of the whole process.
 A URL for an article can looks like this:

 This URL contains the following components:

-- https:// : indicates the secure hypertext protocol
+- https:// : indicates the secure hypertext transfer protocol (HTTP)

 - www : indicates the subdomain

-- emerald.com : indicates the first and second level domain names
+- emerald : indicates the second level domain name

 - 10 : this is the directory indicator